flux-gui/flux-gui/website/docs/references/helm-reference.md

 # Helm chart reference
 <!-- The contents of this file is generated directly from the chart's values.yaml, please make any edits there -->

-This is a reference of all the configurable values in Weave GitOps's Helm chart.
+This is a reference of all the configurable values in Flux-GUI's Helm chart.
 This is intended for customizing your installation after you've gone through the [getting started](../intro-weave-gitops.mdx) guide.